-In addition to suspending disconnection of service to members for nonpayment and cancelling late fees, here are some of the ways electric cooperatives are supporting their members and the local communities they call home.
+In addition to setting up payment plans and identifying tailored measures to help members avoid disconnection of service, here are some of the ways electric cooperatives are supporting their members and the local communities they call home.

 Please continue to check this page often for updates regarding cooperative initiatives to aid and support COVID-19 response efforts.